Copyright © 2016

 "Uhm...I think it is alright Mister Percy, why do you ask?"

-Just before he went to sleep he gave a thought to the ones who had gone out to make the maps; he sincerely hoped they were safe and even now on their way to meet him with their results; Lieutenant Smithson was new to this type of warfare and he hoped he had not made an error by sending him behind French lines on his first sojourn; his only saving grace was the fact Smithson had four of his best boys with him for protection.
+Just before he went to sleep he gave a thought to the ones who had gone out to make the maps.
+He sincerely hoped they were safe and even now on their way to meet him with their results.
+Lieutenant Smithson was new to this type of warfare and Thomas hoped he had not made an error by sending him behind French lines on his first sojourn.
+The only saving grace was the fact Smithson had four of his best boys with him for protection.

 As the coach was pulled at walking pace along a narrow cobblestone street, a man stepped from the side and waved down the coach.
 Thomas watched as Mister Percy got out and spoke with the man for a few minutes before returning to the coach and looking at Thomas with an apologetic look on his face.

-Thomas had been walking for some distance and was almost half way to the place where the red lamp hung in the dark narrow street; the sense of danger in the strangely empty street only increased as he drew closer to his objective.
-When the attack came it was so sudden and even though he was expectant of such an event, he was still taken by surprise; the second of hesitation was his final undoing.
+Thomas had been walking for some distance and was almost half way to the place where the red lamp hung in the dark narrow street.
+The sense of danger in the strangely empty street only increased as he drew closer to his objective.
+When the attack came, it was so sudden and even though he was expectant of such an event, he was still taken by surprise.
+That second of hesitation was his final undoing.

-When they stopped Thomas heard one of the men rap loudly on a thick wooden door with a solid instrument; it was a code of three knocks, a short pause and then two knocks.
+When they stopped Thomas heard one of the men rap loudly on a thick wooden door with a solid instrument.
+It was a code of three knocks, a short pause and then two knocks.
 Thomas felt the warm touch of heated air as a door opened and he was carried inside, the door closing solidly behind them.
-Next there was the sound of bare feet on wooden boards; it was now easy for Thomas to understand how the men had moved so silently; they were both bare footed; it was the reason he had not heard them coming after him.
+Next there was the sound of bare feet on wooden boards.
+It was now easy for Thomas to understand how the men had moved so silently, they were both bare footed.
+That was the reason he had not heard them coming after him.